 MATH 101 is often taken by students working towards a B.A. or a B.Ed.
 It can be used as the math credit in an Associate of Arts degree or an Arts certificate, or it can be used as elective credit towards a Science certificate or degree.
-Together with MATH 102, it fulfills the math requirement for the University of Victoria Teacher Education program.
 MATH 101 can be used as a math credit for a Business Administration certificate, diploma or degree and is considered to be very good preparation for the study of statistics (STAT 106) and/or quantitative methods (ACCT 369).